 Sounds simple enough and it is pretty easy to do.
 You just have to have the right mindset to start creating the right work-life balance.
 You now need to, as one person puts it, ‘get your act together’.

 Really take this work from home business seriously and start to schedule your day hour-by-hour.
 Break your work up into small tasks.
-Depending on your remote work business, plan your time to include your daily work tasks, and your daily home tasks, including learning times and break times.
+Depending on your remote work business, why not plan your time with a beautiful and practical Erin Condren Life Planner to include your daily work tasks, and your daily home tasks, including learning times and break times.

 Make sure that when you start doing your tasks that you complete them if you can within the scheduled time.
 Always set realistic goals.

 Treat your work from home business like a real business.
 Figure out which days will have your heaviest workload and your lightest and plan things out accordingly.

 For instance, on your light days, if such a thing exists, you can easily set up a weekly meal plan using the Healthy Meal Plan Bargain Bundle and take the kids out, or plan a quick and easy cleaning schedule and then update all your social media.